Skip to content

 try:

-from myogestic.widgets.session_manager import (
+from myogestic.widgets.training.session_manager import (

 add_recorded_session,